mulhoo/OMSBaseOperationsTakeHome/README.md

 ```

 I would add indexes on location and dates, since those will be the main two points I would be needing to query on.

+## Known Issue:
+Data Quality Note: The source data contains a typo where "San Francisco" is spelled as "San Fransisco" in the database.
+The dashboard displays the data as-is from the source.